wetware/pkg/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/SentimensRG/ctx?style=flat-square)](https://goreportcard.com/report/github.com/wetware/ww)
 ![tests](https://github.com/wetware/ww/workflows/Go/badge.svg)

-Wetware is a language for the cloud.
-It is an alternative to [Kubernetes](https://kubernetes.io/), [Mesos](https://mesos.apache.org/) and [OpenShift](https://www.openshift.com/) that turns any group of networked computers -- including cloud-based instances -- into a programmable IaaS/PaaS cluster.
+**Wetware is the language of the cloud.**  It is an alternative to [Kubernetes](https://kubernetes.io/), [Mesos](https://mesos.apache.org/) and [OpenShift](https://www.openshift.com/) that turns any group of networked computers -- including cloud-based instances -- into a programmable IaaS/PaaS cluster.

 **Developers** use wetware to write distributed applications that can be instantly ported from a single laptop to the datacenter, cloud, or a hybrid of both.